 Chip output grows faster than the United States power grid can absorb it.
 A gigawatt of training capacity requires more than chips.
 It requires transformers.
 Substations.
 Cooling water in volumes large enough to draw down a river.
 A power source that can be turned on in less time than it takes to get connected to the grid, which is a year at minimum and often longer.

-The largest training cluster in the world had to stitch together a patchwork of gas turbines to get past the wait.
+Consider the largest training cluster in the world, which had to stitch together a patchwork of gas turbines to get past the wait.
 Forty turbines, ten to fifty megawatts apiece, trucked in and wired together, because the year of grid wait was a year the cluster could not afford.
 The chips were on the truck before the cooling water was on site.

 This matters for the labor argument because the rate of AI rollout depends on power, not on chips.
 The capability is here.
 The deployment runs at the speed the grid can absorb new load.
 That speed is slow.
 The slow part is not the silicon.
 The slow part is the steel, the copper, and the permit.

-The next two years of the transition story are a power story.
+Look two years out and the transition story is a power story.
 The workers exposed today are exposed because the bits already moved.
 The next workers in line will be exposed at the speed the grid grows new megawatts.
 That speed is the speed of construction crews, transformer factories, and the people who pour concrete for substations.

-The bottleneck is upstream of the chip and it moves slowly.
+That bottleneck sits upstream of the chip, and it moves slowly.

 Abundance and unrest at the same time#

-The optimist case is abundance.
+Take the optimist case, which is abundance.
 The cost of goods and services falls toward the cost of materials and electricity.
 The same income buys more.
 Universal high income is deflation, not redistribution.
 No check from the government.
 Prices fall instead.

-The pessimist case is unrest.
+Now take the pessimist case, which is unrest.
 Jobs disappear in cohorts.
 Mid-career workers lose the credentials they built a career on.
 The political coalition that held the wages together loses its leverage.
 The street does what the street does when leverage runs out.

-The question is not which outcome happens.
+Which outcome happens is not the question.
 Both happen.
 The question is who experiences which one, and the answer is not random.

 The answer has names and ages attached.